How Car Shipping Works

 Step 2: Reserve Your Shipment

-Step 3: Carrier Contacts You to Confirm Pickup
+Step 3: Carrier Confirms Pickup

 Step 5: Transit & Updates

-Step 6: Delivery Inspection + Final Acceptance
+Step 6: Delivery Inspection & Acceptance

 What Affects Car Shipping Cost?